kbzhoulu/ldbc_spb_tigergraph/README.md

-# Towards Migrating RDF Knolwedge Graphs to Proerty Graphs in TigerGraph
+# Towards Migrating RDF Knolwedge Graphs to Property Graphs in TigerGraph

 ## Reproducibility
 Run the ipynb file in Jupyter Notebook or run the python code directly